fitecluborg/docker/experimental/vlan-networks.md

 Macvlan Bridge mode has a unique MAC address per container used to track MAC to port mappings by the Docker host.
 This is the largest difference from Ipvlan L2 mode which uses the same MAC address as the parent interface for each container `eth0` interface.

 - Macvlan and Ipvlan driver networks are attached to a parent Docker host interface.
-Examples are a physical interface such as `eth0`, a sub-interface for 802.1q VLAN tagging like `eth0.10` (`.10` representing VLAN `10`) or even bonded host adaptors which bundle two Ethernet interfaces into a single logical interface.
+Examples are a physical interface such as `eth0`, a sub-interface for 802.1q VLAN tagging like `eth0.10` (`.10` representing VLAN `10`) or even bonded host adaptors, which bundle two Ethernet interfaces into a single logical interface.

-- The specified gateway is external to the host provided by the network infrastructure.
+- The specified gateway is external to the host, provided by the network infrastructure.

-- Each Macvlan Bridge mode Docker network is isolated from one another and there can be only one network attached to a parent interface at a time.
+- Each Macvlan Bridge mode Docker network is isolated from one another, and there can be only one network attached to a parent interface at a time.
 There is a theoretical limit of 4,094 sub-interfaces per host adaptor that a Docker network could be attached to.

 - It is not recommended to mix ipvlan and macvlan networks on the same `-o parent=` interface.
 Older kernel versions will throw uninformative netlink errors such as `device is busy`.

 - Any container inside the same subnet can talk any other container in the same network without a gateway in both `macvlan bridge` mode and `ipvlan L2` modes.

 - The same `docker network` commands apply to the vlan drivers.
 Some are irrelevant such as `-icc` or `--set-macaddress` for the Ipvlan driver.